open-source-labs/SeeQR/README.md

   - In the 'DATABASES' view, users can select a table from a list of all the tables in the schema of the currently selected database
   - Information about the selected table is then displayed
   - The name and size of the selected database are also displayed at the top of the page
-  - Users can also generate up to 500,000 rows of foreign-key compliant dummy data for the selected table in the current database.
+  - Users can also generate up to 500,000 rows of foreign-key compliant dummy data at a time for the selected table in the current database.
 Currently supported data types are:
     - INT
     - SMALLINT
     - BIGINT